 Alan Collett, Chair, Hyde Housing Group & Fund Manager at Hearthstone Investments PLC

-Looking at the Private Rented Sector & Build to Rent in Context – where does this now fit in with the overall housing & property investment markets?
+Looking at the Private Rented Sector & Build to Rent in Context with the overall Residential Sector in the UK – what has been the impact of Coronavirus?

 Where are the key markets - choosing the right location for Build to Rent